dream-gcm/usermanual/source/Chapter3.md

 This is the simple GCM forcing, which can be used for long runs or forecasts to get the model to behave like a GCM.
 The model will develop a fully turbulent eddy field with a mean state and transient fluxes that resemble those of a real GCM (or even the real atmosphere).
 Often used in experiments where there is a long perturbed equilibrium simulation, to be compared with a long control run.
 Forcing for perpetual runs simulating each of the four seasons is provided.

 Most of the files in this directory are single record files, designated ave4x, but there is one that is designated `cyc4x`, which has 1461 records.
-This is the annual cycle forcing described in Chapter 4 section 1iii.
+This is the annual cycle forcing described in [Chapter 4, section 2d](https://dreamusermanual.readthedocs.io/en/latest/Chapter4.html#d-forcing-a-simple-gcm-with-an-annual-cycle).
 If the annual forcing cycle is chosen, then the reference state must be the mean annual cycle.
 The model will read forcing and reference data sequentially every six hours and return to the beginning of the year at the end of the files.

 _vi) inst: Instantaneous data snapshots_